ACA 101: Selling Under-65 Health Insurance

 The Open Enrollment Period & New SEPs

-Every year, people can shop for and enroll in new under-65 health plans on the marketplace during the Open Enrollment Period (OEP), which runs from November 1 to December 15, or during a Special Enrollment Period (SEP).
+Every year, people can shop for and enroll in new under-65 health plans on the marketplace during the Open Enrollment Period (OEP), which runs from November 1 to January 15 in most states, or during a Special Enrollment Period (SEP).

 Your client may have an SEP if they’ve recently experienced any of the following: